the-events-calendar/the-events-calendar/readme.txt

 * Tweak - Add the `tribe_get_organizer_object` function.
 [TEC-3645]
 * Tweak - Change the return value of the `tribe_get_event( $event_id )->organizers` from a collection of Organizer names to a collection of Organizer post objects.
 [TEC-3645s]
 * Tweak - Add the `tribe_get_event( $event_id )->organizer_names` method to return a collection of the Event Organizer names.
 [TEC-3645]
-* Tweak - ensure widgets don't get Filter Bar classes on their containers.
-[TBD]
+* Tweak - Ensure widgets don't get Filter Bar classes on their containers.
+[FBAR-202]
 * Tweak - Switch the List View previous/next URL methods to use the slug rather than a hard-coded "list" so the class is more easily extendable.
 [TEC-3648]
 * Tweak - Add an option to trash events after 1 month (thanks @StefanSchroeder).
 * Tweak - Add the `tribe_events_views_v2_datepicker_no_conflict` filter (default `false`) to allow loading the Views v2 datepicker in no-conflict mode, when set to `true`, and avoid issues with other plugins that are loading the built-in WordPress `jquery-ui-datepicker` script.
 [TEC-3581]